Skip to content

 Your options after receiving a “bad” child custody evaluation: Advice from a forensic psychologist

 The child custody evaluation process should involve a rather systematic method of gathering information, formulating a hypothesis, and rendering opinions pertaining to the best interests of the children involved.
-Unfortunately, not all psychologists or mental health professionals are properly trained or even qualified to conduct these evaluations, yet they continue to perform them and have the potential to cause more damage than good.
-If you believe that the results of your family’s social investigation were unfair, biased, or poorly executed, you may want to consider hiring a second forensic psychologist to complete a “work product review“.
-The role of this second “rebuttal” psychologist is to take a fine tooth …
+Unfortunately, not all psychologists or mental health professionals are properly trained or even qualified to conduct these evaluations, yet they continue to perform them and have the potential to… Read More »Your options after receiving a “bad” child custody evaluation: Advice from a forensic psychologist

 Capacity Assessments for Older Adults Making Changes to their Last Will and Testament